StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 2. Observe the dropdown menu icon (screenshots/bug1.png).

 ### Expected Result
-The dropdown menu should use a recognizable icon, such as a classic “hamburger” icon or a downward arrow (screenshots/hamburger.png).
+The dropdown menu should use a recognizable icon, such as a classic "hamburger" icon or a downward arrow (screenshots/hamburger.png).

 ### Actual Result
 The dropdown button is unclear and looks like a theme selector (dark/light mode).